 What is your default boundary response?

-Healthy : In the middle, boundaries are a good mix of assertiveness and flexibility, self care and other care, compromise but NOT competition for resources, vulnerability but responsibility for the self.
-Visualize a knob to turn your boundaries UP (more Rigid) or DOWN (more Diffuse) to achieve just the right balance for the given situation
+Healthy : In the middle, boundaries are a good mix of assertiveness and flexibility, self care and other care, compromise but NOT competition for resources, vulnerability but still take responsibility for the self.
+Visualize a knob to turn your boundaries UP (more Rigid) or DOWN (more Diffuse) to achieve just the right balance for the given situation.

 R E F L E C T I O N Q U E S T I O N S: